 What sweet treats can dogs eat?

-After the year or two we’ve had, we all deserve a treat – especially our canine companions who’ve been at our side through it all.
+At Christmas time, we all deserve a treat – and that goes for our our canine companions too.
 Why not try baking them something special this festive season?
 Check out our guide to baking Christmas treats for dogs, or take a look at five tasty dog treats inspired by the Great British Bake Off.
 We can guarantee these bakes will get your dog’s tail wagging!

 What to give your dog instead of human food